kubos/csiro/README.md

     git clone https://github.com/kubos/csiro
     cd csiro

-*Note: These commands might take some time to run*
+*Note: These commands might take some time to run.*

     git submodule init
     git submodule update
     cd dependencies/rust
     git submodule init
     git submodule update
-    cd /vagrant

-*Note: The hello-world and llvm-test folders in the csiro folder are artfiacts of the compiler bring-up process and can be ignored.*
+*Note: The hello-world and llvm-test folders in the csiro folder are artifacts of the compiler bring-up process and can be ignored.*

 ### Setup new project

 A template project is provided in the `project-template` folder.
-This template is already setup with the necessary configuration files.
+This template is already setup with the necessary configuration files and just needs to be copied to a new location.

-These files currently assume that the toolchain and `csiro` repo exist inside of the folder `/vagrant` (the default shared folder of the Kubos SDK).

     cd /path/to/csiro
     cp -a project-template /path/to/new-project
     cd /path/to/new-project

+*Note: The new-project folder must exist outside of the csiro repo folder.*

 This project is setup as a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 This is done to simplify the configuration, as all the cross-compiling config only needs to exist once in the root of the workspace.

-Actual library or binary projects are created inside of the workspace and added to the `members` variable in the `Cargo.toml`.
+Actual library or binary projects are created inside of the workspace and added to the `members` variable in the root `Cargo.toml` file.

 #### Project Configuration

-The project template comes with the following configuration files.
-These files may need adjusting depending on the location of the cross-compiling toolchain and csiro/dependencies folder.
+The template project comes with the following configuration files.
+These files currently assume that the toolchain and `csiro` repo exist inside of the folder `/vagrant` (the default shared folder of the Kubos SDK).
+These files will need adjusting if your toolchain and `csiro/dependencies` folder exist in another location.

 - **thumbv7m-unknown-linux-uclibc.json** -
     A target specification for the Rust cross compiler.
 This file has one